india-ultimate/the-huddle/content/issue-014/_index.md

 We asked out authors the following leading questions, and we see a wide variety among the twelve responses:

--   What is your favorite "move" for breaking the mark?
+-   What is your favorite \"move\" for breaking the mark?
 How do you do it, and in what situations do you find it most useful?
 -   What is most important in teaching young players to break the mark?

 -   Which do you feel is more important: Having a lot of players that can break the mark, or having some players on the field that can break the mark very well?